 Join us as we discuss six recent international novels that have made a big impact despite their slim length.
 In settings that span the globe, we will examine how these diverse writers have managed to weave magic in a mere 200 pages or less: Offshore, Penelope Fitzgerald’s novel depicts an eccentric houseboat community living along the Thames as they float between loneliness and connection.
 The Sense of an Ending from Julian Barnes follows a middle-aged man as he confronts a forgotten past.
-In the Café of Lost Youth, Nobel Prize-winner, Patrick Modiano, explores memory and forgetting in the shadowy world of a 1950's Paris café.
-The Vegetarian from South Korean Han Kang is a poetic and haunting story of one woman’s struggle to break free from violence.
+In the Café of Lost Youth, Nobel Prize-winner, Patrick Modiano explores memory and forgetting in the shadowy world of a 1950's Paris café.
+Embers by Sandor Marai Is an intense novel set almost entirely over a single night in a decaying Hungarian castle, circling around an old betrayal between two former friends, now in their seventies, who meet again after forty-one years of silence.
 Orbital, Samantha Harvey's 2024 Booker prize- winning novel takes us aboard the International Space Station where six astronauts navigate bereavement, loneliness and spiritual fatigue.
-Our sixth book is still TBD.
+Small Things Like These by Claire Keegan is set in a small Irish town in 1985, where the discovery of the abuse of young women in a Magdalene laundry leads the main character to confront the town's silence.

 Week 1: Offshore by Penelope Fitzgerald